labsyspharm/naivestates/README.md

 The Naive Bayes framework requires predefined mapping of channels/markers to cell types/states.
 Currently, the framework assumes a binary association between the two (e.g., Immune cells express CD45, Stroma cells express SMA, etc.) As these relationships become more refined, future development will include support for probabilistic assignment of markers to cell types.

-The package includes an example mapping to along with the dataset above.
+The package includes an example mapping to go along with the dataset above.
 As with the data itself, the mapping can be loaded into R or inspected directly by other tools and programming languages.

 ``` r
 fnMap <- system.file( "examples/example1_chnlmap.csv", package="naivestates" )